 - Medical Leave from Assistantship

-a.
-A leave of absence is defined as any period of longer than five (5) days during which the University excuses a Graduate Student Assistant from their Graduate Student Assistant responsibilities.
+- A leave of absence is defined as any period of longer than five (5) days during which the university excuses a Graduate Student Assistant from their Graduate Student Assistant responsibilities.

 - A doctoral Graduate Student Assistant may elect to continue to receive their assistantship stipend during a medical leave of absence of up to six (6) weeks in length in one continuous academic year, or take unpaid leave for an entire semester and defer funding to an additional semester.